elementor/hello-theme/readme.txt

 * Tweak: Removed `#site-header` in `header.php` file
 * Tweak: Replaced `#top-menu` with `.site-navigation`
 * Tweak: Removed custom SCSS directory, it is recommended to use child theme instead of editing parent theme
+* Tweak: Removed default page list when there is no primary menu

 = 2.0.7 - 2019-06-04 =
 * Tweak: Added nextpage support to `single.php`